MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaSnoozeUserEventInstanceReminder.md

 ## SYNOPSIS
 Postpone a reminder for an event in a user calendar until a new time.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgSnoozeUserEventInstanceReminder](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgSnoozeUserEventInstanceReminder?view=graph-powershell-1.0)

 ## SYNTAX